hyperledger/besu-docs/docs/Concepts/Node-Types.md

 contract for every block since the genesis block.
 An archive node can do everything a full node does, and it can access historical state data.

-For Besu on MainNet, archive nodes require significantly more disk space (approximately 3TB) than full nodes (approximately 750GB).
+For Besu on Mainnet, archive nodes require significantly more disk space (approximately 3TB) than full nodes (approximately 750GB).

 !!! note